RedPitaya/RedPitaya/doc/developerGuide/os/network.rst

 .. note::

-    In order to set wireless or direct Ethernet connection you need to access Red Pitaya STEMlab :ref:`Console interface <console>`.
+    In order to set wireless or direct Ethernet connection you need to access Red Pitaya :ref:`Console interface <console>`.

 ===========